anshilina/ds_projects_2022/apartments_sales/README.md

 - To identify the locations with the highest and lowest cost per meter squared
 - To determine relationship between price and distance from city center (in St. Petersburg)

-There are two types of data available.
-The first one is the data provided by users (apartments owners or agents) when posting an ad.
-The second one (for example, distance from the city center, airport, nearest parks and pounds) was automatically collected using maps.
-More detailed description of the variables is provided in the section **Data description**.
+Detailed description of the variables is provided in the section **Data description**.

 ## Data description